 SACBF – Helping Shetland get more active

-Shetland Community Benefit Fund is to support a Shetland-wide scheme intended to encourage people to be more active through walking, running or cycling with a £20,000 grant.
+Shetland Community Benefit Fund, through the SACBF supported a Shetland-wide consultation project intended to encourage people to be more active through walking, running or cycling with a £20,000 grant.

-This is the first award from the newly agreed Shetland Aerogenerators Community Benefit Fund and among the benefits of the scheme should be more pupils walking to school, increased physical and mental health among pupils and their families and also help to improve road safety.
+This was the first award from the Shetland Aerogenerators Community Benefit Fund and among the benefits of the scheme should be more pupils walking to school, increased physical and mental health among pupils and their families and also help to improve road safety.

-The Activate Shetland Project is being initiated by the Bell’s Brae Primary School Parent Council and the grant will be used to commission a consultation plus development and design work ahead of a six-week event to get more people throughout Shetland being more active through walking, running and cycling.
+The Activate Shetland Project was initiated by the Bell’s Brae Primary School Parent Council and the grant was used to commission a consultation plus development and design work project ahead of a six-week event to get more people throughout Shetland being more active through walking, running and cycling.

-The idea of the Activate Shetland Project is to run a Shetland-wide activity game, starting in May 2022, using RFID and Geofencing technology.
+The idea of the Activate Shetland Project was to run a Shetland-wide activity game, starting in May 2022, using RFID and Geofencing technology.

-The community benefit grant will be used for a specialist public health investigation to establish existing activity levels in the community, reasons for inactivity, and levels and reasons for health inequalities.
-After the game is completed the consultations will be repeated to give comparisons and to identify how to encourage and maintain any subsequent increased activity levels.
+The community benefit grant was used for a specialist public health investigation to establish existing activity levels in the community, reasons for inactivity, and levels and reasons for health inequalities.